springfall2008/batpred/docs/apps-yaml.md

 In addition to the historical house load data that Predbat uses by default, you can optionally provide a forecast of future load such as is produced by [Predheat for Hot water and Heat Pump heating systems](https://github.com/springfall2008/predheat) or via [Predai](https://github.com/springfall2008/predai)

 - **load_forecast** - this should be configured to point to a sensor and attribute.
-The atrribute must in either
+The attribute must in either
     - The format of 'last_updated' timestamp and 'energy' in incrementing kWh.
     - The format of a dictionary of timestamps and energy data in incremental KWh.